Fetching from the wire…

 Shared entity: RAG / Same source domain / Shared topic / What happened next

-Both cover RAG; overlapping topics (answer, correct, knowledge); earlier RAG coverage from 2026-03-11.
+Both cover RAG; overlapping topics (answer, data, evidence); picks up the RAG thread on 2026-07-15.